MinishLab/evaluation/README.md

 python evaluation --model-name <model>
 ```

+The model can either be a path to a Huggingface sentence transformer, or a path to REACH embeddings.

 ## Tasks

 The following tasks are supported:

 ### MTEB
+All tasks in [MTEB](https://github.com/embeddings-benchmark/mteb) are supported:
 - Classification
 - Clustering
 - PairClassification